rixx/books.rixx.de/src/reviews/alfred-bester/the-stars-my-destination.md

   rating: 3
 ---

 The Stars My Destination by *Alfred Bester* is a scifi classic, and most of those don't work for me.
 This one was better than average, but I still felt like I was in a weird dream.
-Maybe it's just that my tolerance for people behaving horribly and/or stupidly is pretty low at the moment.
+I have a low tolerance for people behaving horribly and/or stupidly at the moment, which is certainly part of it.
 I enjoyed the exploration of what the power of personal teleportation at a whim would do to society, and I laughed at the outrageously absurd parts of the novel, but the middle part felt like a drag, not due to lack of action, but due to the characters being weird/horrible/stupid or alternating between those three in rapid succession.